podlove/documentation/_posts/2014-12-08-shortcodes.md

 #### Contributors

-`[podlove-episode-contributor-list]`
+- `[podlove-episode-contributor-list]` lists all contributors of the current episode.

-Lists all contributors of the current episode.
 If used on a non-episode page, it lists all existing contributors with at least one contribution to an episode.
 Requires "Contributors" module.

 ##### Parameters